Kenniceken/RubyOvertimeApp/README.md

 - Need documentation for no overtime

 ## Refactor Todos:
-- Add a Full_Name method for posts associated with Users
+- x Add a Full_Name method for posts associated with Users
 - Refactor user association integration  test in post_spec